 13. Climb Mount Fyffe

-Although a tough feat to get to the top, the views along the way are rewarding.
-You’ll see the Kaikoura Ranges and Peninsula as well as the glistening Pacific Ocean from the several viewpoints dotted along the way.
-These viewpoints are a great place to stop and catch your breath before continuing uphill.
+Although a tough feat to get to the top, the views along the way are nothing short of epic.
+You’ll see the Kaikoura Ranges and Peninsula, as well as the glistening Pacific Ocean, from the several viewpoints dotted along the way.
+These viewpoints are a great (and much-needed!) place to stop and catch your breath before continuing uphill.

-The track starts at Mount Fyffe parking lot.
+The track starts at Mount Fyffe Car Park.
 Although steep, the track is well-formed and doesn’t tend to get slippery after wet weather.
-There is an option to spend the night at Mount Fyffe hut, which is just 500 meters (1,640 feet) from the summit.
-No booking is required, and it costs $5 per person per night, payable to the honesty box outside the hut.
+There is an option to spend the night at Mount Fyffe Hut, which is just 500 meters (1,640 feet) from the summit.
+No booking is required, and it costs $10 NZD per person per night, payable to the honesty box outside the hut.

-For hikers, this is one of the best things to do in Kaikoura.
+For hikers, this really is one of the best things to do in Kaikoura!

 14. Glenstrae Four Wheeler Adventures

-Looking for the perfect activity in Kaikoura for adrenaline junkies?
-This 2.5-hour quad biking tour with Glenstrae Four Wheeler Adventures explores farmland with stunning coastal views.
-You may even spot fur seals on the beaches below during your tour.
-It’s a fast-paced tour with the quad bike reaching speeds of up to 45 km per hour (28 mph)!
+Just 20 minutes outside Kaikoura is the perfect activity for adrenaline junkies.
+This 2.5-hour quad biking tour with Glenstrae Four Wheeler Adventures, explores farmland with stunning coastal views.
+You may even spot fur seals on the beaches below during your tour!
+It’s a fast-paced tour, with the quad bike reaching speeds of up to 45 km (28 miles) per hour.

 The tour also includes refreshments at a hidden wooden cabin (about halfway through your tour).
-It’s an incredibly scenic stop-off point!
+It’s an incredibly scenic stop-off point that deserves more than a couple of photos!

 If you’ve never driven a quad bike before, fear not, you will be given a briefing and shown how to effectively operate the vehicle at the on-site training course before departing.
 If you’re still not confident, you can hop in their 8×8 vehicle driven by an experienced guide.
 This vehicle is used for younger family members (or those who can’t drive).

-Worth noting – no driver’s license is required for this activity!
-However, I do recommend being comfortable behind the wheel as this is a high-powered vehicle.
+Worth noting – No driver’s license is required for this activity!
+However, I do recommend being comfortable behind the wheel as this is a high-powered vehicle, and a little experience does go a long way.

 15. Swim with dolphins

 Kaikoura was, in fact, the first place in New Zealand to offer tourists the opportunity to swim with wild dolphins!
-This tour allows you to swim with dusky dolphins, who are notoriously friendly.
+This 2.5-hour swim with dolphins experience allows you to get in the water with dusky dolphins, who are notoriously friendly!

-Although a dolphin experience is not guaranteed, this particular tour has one of the highest success rates in New Zealand.
-That’s because the waters around Kaikoura are a wildlife haven – you may even spot penguins and whales from your boat too.
+Although seeing dolphins is not guaranteed, this particular tour has one of the highest success rates in New Zealand.
+That’s because the waters around Kaikoura are a wildlife haven – you may even spot penguins and whales from your boat, too.

 Dusky and hector dolphins can be seen any time of the year, while common dolphins are typically only seen in the summer.
 You may even spot some Orcas (aka killer whales) if you choose to do this tour between the months of September to April.

-The water temperature in Kaikoura averages 19 degrees Celsius (66 degrees Fahrenheit) in the summer and 8 degrees Celsius (46 degrees Fahrenheit) in the winter.
-But don’t worry, you will be provided with all the necessary equipment.
+The water temperature in Kaikoura averages 19 °C (66 °F) in the summer and 8 °C (46 °F) in the winter.
+But don’t worry, you’ll be provided with all the necessary equipment to keep you warm.

 Worth noting is that you need to be confident in the water for this tour.
-You will likely get to swim with the dolphins for around 20-40 minutes.
-However, the whole tour is 3 hours, so you will spend 2.5 hours on the boat on the lookout for dolphins and taking in the stunning scenery.
+You will likely get to swim with the dolphins for around 20 to 40 minutes.
+However, you’ll spend around 2.5 hours on the boat on the lookout for dolphins and taking in the stunning scenery.

-If you prefer to not go swimming, you can watch the dolphins from a dolphin watching boat tour – they will often put on a show for you, leaping from the water while doing some impressive twists and turns.
+If you prefer not to go swimming, Dolphin Encounter also offers a dolphin watching boat tour – they will often put on a show for you, leaping from the water while doing some impressive twists and turns!

 16. Peninsula Walkway and Kaikoura Recreation Reserve

 For a beautiful view of the ocean and some nice walking trails, head to the Kaikoura Recreation Reserve.
-This area is only a few minutes’ drive from the center of Kaikoura, and here you can go for a nice stroll and even spot fur seals!
-This area is home to the largest population of fur seals in Kaikoura!
+This area is only a few minutes drive from the center of Kaikoura, and here you can go for a nice stroll and even spot fur seals!
+This area is home to the largest population of fur seals in Kaikoura (no surprises there!).

-Along the walkway, you will find numerous information boards which tell about the wildlife in Kaikoura.
+Along the walkway, you will find numerous information boards which will tell you all about the wildlife in Kaikoura.

 Related Read: Enjoy hiking?
 Check out the very best hikes in New Zealand!